Tracking food provenance digitally

 Supporting better environmental management and farm stewardship by measuring the economic value of environmental conditions such as fertile soil, clean water, or an absence of chemicals.

-Led by Professor John Rose, UniSA, with Dr Ali Ardeshiri, UniSA.
+Led by Professor Joffre Swait, UniSA, with Dr Ali Ardeshiri, UniSA.

 Increasing brand value by providing consumers with data-driven information about food provenance: where their food comes from, and how and when it was produced.
 This research will also study how these and other factors, including food safety, impact in dollar terms on consumer choices and purchasing behaviour.